-\paragraph{Information-theoretic limits for classification:} This paper is mainly inspired by existing works on classification with empirically observed statistics.
+\paragraph{Information-theoretic limits for classification} This paper is mainly inspired by existing works on classification with test and training sequences.
 Gutman \cite{gutman1989asymptotically} was the first to propose asymptotically optimal type-based tests for the binary and multiple hypothesis testing problems.
 Merhav and Ziv \cite{merhav1991bayesian} derived a Bayesian approach for classification of Markov sources with unknown parameters.
-Unnikrishnan \cite{unnikrishnan2014asymptotically} extended Gutman's results to matching of multiple sequences to source sequences and proposed a symmetric type-based test compared to Gutman's test.
+Unnikrishnan \cite{unnikrishnan2014asymptotically} extended Gutman's results to matching multiple sequences to source sequences and proposed a symmetric type-based test compared to Gutman's test.
 Zhou, Tan, and Motani~\cite{zhou2019second} proved that Gutman's results are second-order asymptotically optimal.
 Recently, He, Zhou, and Tan \cite{he2020distributed} proposed an asymptotically optimal type-based test for the distributed detection problem with test and training sequences.
 Some of the proof techniques used in this paper leverage the techniques introduced in these papers.